seehorne/GetGrinnected/written reports/sprint 4/sprint-journal.md

     * “Oh I remember there was a lecture at the art museum but I don’t remember when it was, let me search lecture art museum”
       * See a poster, remember some but not all
       * Hopefully it would go across all fields so we can find it without relying on just one specific detail being forgot
+      * Search bar is a high utility feature
   * Calendar
     * Can see super in advance
       * Likes that you can see exact day from month view